HOW IT STARTED .....

 pages.

-Paramount, CA and it's believed by it's owner to be the first plaque of it's
+the owner believes it to be the first plaque of it's kind.
+These plaques were

-kind.
-These plaques were cast in bronze or brass.
+cast in bronze or brass.

 As other lowrider clubs were being formed in the Los